Thailand After the Queen’s Passing: Travel Situation in January 2026

 Party Venues, Bars, and Alcohol: What to Expect?

 The government has not ordered the closure of bars or restricted the sale of alcohol.
-However, entertainment venues were officially asked to respect the mourning period by lowering music volume and avoiding an exuberant atmosphere during the initial period.
-Since the end of the 30 days (late November), the atmosphere in bars has returned to normal, although some establishments maintain a certain level of restraint out of respect.
+However, entertainment venues were officially asked to respect the mourning period by lowering music volume during the initial period.
+Since late November 2025, the atmosphere in bars has fully returned to normal.
 Note that authorities are strictly enforcing the existing Thai law prohibiting alcohol sales after midnight in most venues.

 Behaving Respectfully During the Mourning Period